Permissionless-Software-Foundation/ipfs-p2wdb-service-old/dev-docs/README.md

 In addition to the REST and JSON interfaces, on-chain interfaces are planned to be developed for each supported blockchain.
 For example, on the Bitcoin Cash blockchain, a communication protocol using the OP_RETURN will be developed for reading and writing to the database, directly on-chain.

 This would allow on-chain oracles to be driven by entries to the P2WDB.
-It would allows on-chain applications on one blockchain to communicate with on-chain applications on their blockchain and on other blockchains.
+It would allow on-chain applications on one blockchain to communicate with on-chain applications on their blockchain and on other blockchains.

-This would make it much more pragmatic for applications to use pruned nodes instead of archival nodes, with their onerous data requirements and long sync times.
+This would make it much more pragmatic for applications to use pruned nodes instead of archival nodes.
+Archive nodes maintain a full copy of the blockchain (200GB and growing for BCH).
+Archival nodes have onerous data requirements and long sync times.
 Moving application data to an external but accessible database, makes blockchain technology much more scalable.

 ## Repercussions of this Technology